 What is PSD2 and when does it start?

 Quite simply put, PSD2 is the revised version of PSD (Payment Service Directive).
-It is a European directive that comes into force on September 14th 2019.
-After September 14, 2019, every online transaction that passes through the EEA must have SCA tied to it – unless an exemption applies.
+It is a European directive that came into force on 1st January 2021.
+After January 1st, 2021, every online transaction that passes through the EEA must have SCA tied to it – unless an exemption applies.

 How will this affect me?